-Phase-locked loop (PLL) which constitutes a basic building block for many synchronizers like carrier recovery or timing recovery is essential in most digital communication systems.
-Owing to the continued advancement in VLSI, all digital phase-locked loop (DPLL) has been under extensive investigation for several years [1, 2].
-To realize a DPLL system, however, the selection of a phase detector [3, 4, 5] is crucial and the design of a loop filter is nontrivial.
+Phase-locked loop (PLL) which constitutes a basic building block for many synchronizers like carrier recovery or timing recovery is essential in most digital communication systems[1, 2, 3].
+Owing to the continued advancement in VLSI, all digital phase-locked loop (DPLL) has been under extensive investigation for several years [4, 5].
+To realize a DPLL system, however, the selection of a phase detector [6, 7, 8] is crucial and the design of a loop filter is nontrivial.

 A DPLL is, in general, a nonlinear system due to the nonlinear behavior of the phase detector.
 Unfortunately, few studies have been published on modeling a phase detector.
 Hence, the loop filter design often ignores the dynamics of the phase detector, causing the performance of the DPLL less reliable.
 The conventional loop filter design involves in selecting the order of the loop filter and determining its loop gains such that the performance of a DPLL satisfies fast phase acquisition and small phase jitter.
-However, the two characteristics of conventional DPLL systems with fixed loop gains are contradictory since fast phase acquisition requires wide loop bandwidth and small phase jitter requires narrow loop bandwidth [6, 7].
+However, the two characteristics of conventional DPLL systems with fixed loop gains are contradictory since fast phase acquisition requires wide loop bandwidth and small phase jitter requires narrow loop bandwidth [9, 10].
 Moreover, the determination of the loop gains is difficult using the transfer function approach, especially when the order of the loop filter is high.
-A Kalman filter (KF) was realized as a loop filter to fulfill the above characteristics together with time-variant loop gains [8, 9, 10, 11], and these Kalman gains were shown to be equivalent to the time-variant loop gains of a DPLL.
+A Kalman filter (KF) was realized as a loop filter to fulfill the above characteristics together with time-variant loop gains [11, 12, 13, 14], and these Kalman gains were shown to be equivalent to the time-variant loop gains of a DPLL.
 The performance of this DPLL bit synchronizer is significantly improved by using these timevariant loop gains in place of the fixed gains of a conventional DPLL.

-Although Driessen [8] used a KF to realize the loop filter of a DPLL, this realization did not take the phase detector into account and the timing information was assumed to be known in advance.
+Although Driessen [11] used a KF to realize the loop filter of a DPLL, this realization did not take the phase detector into account and the timing information was assumed to be known in advance.
 In this paper, we use an extended Kalman filter (EKF) to realize the loop filter as well as the phase detector of a DPLL, and the loop gains are easily obtained via the extended Kalman filtering techniques.
 The proposed system has a simple structure and low realization complexity.

 The rest of the paper is organized as follows.
 In section II, the channel model is described and the function of a DPLL is briefly reviewed.
-In section III, we formulate the DPLL system as a state estimation problem and apply an EKF to realize this DPLL.
-In section IV, phase domain models of both a conventional DPLL and the proposed EKF-based DPLL are described.
-In section V, simulations are shown to verify the proposed DPLL.
-Finally, conclusions are given in section V.
+The phase detector is also examined and modeled in section III.
+In section IV, we formulate the DPLL system as a state estimation problem and apply an EKF to realize this DPLL.
+In section V, phase domain models of both a conventional DPLL and the proposed EKF-based DPLL are described.
+In section VI, simulations are shown to verify the proposed DPLL.
+Finally, conclusions are given in section VII.